49 Secrets Your Boss Won’t Tell You—But You Need to Know

 You can die but don’t be a no-show

 Employees will have to miss some scheduled days of work.
 Whether it’s a sick child, an injury, an appointment, a honeymoon, or other life event, it’s expected that there are times you’ll be absent.
 What’s not expected, however, is that you simply won’t show up one day.
 Not only is that a major inconvenience for your boss but because they care about you, they’ll start to worry you’ve been axe-murdered or hit your head in your shower.
 “My ultimate pet peeve is when employees just disappear without letting me know.
 It’s a very simple task, I still don’t know why some people fail to inform their employers properly,” says Joanna Douglas, owner of Clean Affinity Cleaning Service.
+Check out these things you’re doing at work that CEOs wouldn’t.

 We don’t give out raises because you’re having a baby